Gudhamgill Mine - Surface Remains (26/03/06)

 reached.
 Karli and Aubrey pointed out the Gudhamgill Level entrance for me,

-trail a bit further up on the opposite bank, but there was no sign of it.
+up on the opposite bank, but there was no sign of it.
+Proceeding up the gill, a

-Proceeding up the gill, a line of shafts could be seen progressing up the moor,
+line of shafts could be seen progressing up the moor, these paralleled the

-these paralleled the mine.
-Karli showed us one of the shafts that was open and
+vein.
+Karli showed us one of the shafts that was open and venting, near it was

-venting, near it was an air pipe.
-Could this be the Borehole Sump from the
+an air pipe.
+Could this be the Borehole Sump from the surface?
+After this we

-surface?
-After this we headed further up the moor to reach the heaps from the
+headed further up the moor to reach the heaps from an adit.

-The Firestone Level is open at the entrance but a few metres in it
+open at the entrance but a few metres in it must be collapsed as there is a

-must be collapsed as there is a depression on the surface.
-Aubrey pointed out
+depression on the surface.
+Aubrey pointed out that the water coming out was

-that the water coming out was actually spilling out of the depression, hinting
+actually spilling out of the depression, hinting that it could be fully

-that it could be fully flooded.
-We proceeded to some other mounds and these
+down.
+We proceeded to some other mounds and these were all shafts, 2 of which

-were all shafts, 2 of which were capped and open, one was not that deep and
+were capped and open, one was not that deep and could possible go into the

-could possible go into the Firestone Level, whilst the second one was deep,
+Firestone Level, whilst the second one was deep, judging by the time rocks took

-judging by the time rocks took to fall down.
+to fall down.

-On the way back down we looked at some of the spoil heaps to see
+On the way back down we looked at some of the spoil heaps

-if any more adits or shafts could be found - only a couple more totally
+to see if any more adits or shafts could be found - only a couple more totally

 collapsed bell pits really, though I did manage to find a fair sized crystal of